devhammed/devhammed/README.md

 I am an experienced software developer with a strong background in developing award-winning web and mobile applications for diverse clients with 4+ years of industry experience.

-- 🎉 Hobbies: Movies, Contributing to FOSS, Reading and Writing Tech Articles.
+- 🎉 Hobbies: Movies, Gaming and Coding.
-- 💬 Ask me about: JavaScript, PHP (Laravel, WordPress), Dart (Flutter), Python, Go, Rust and Vala.
+- 💬 Ask me about: JavaScript, PHP (Laravel, WordPress) and Dart (Flutter).
-- 🚀 Daily Drivers: Visual Studio Code, Google Chrome, Insomnia.REST, StarUML, Slack, Trello, MailSpring & Spotify.
+- 🚀 Daily Drivers: Visual Studio Code, Google Chrome, Insomnia.REST, StarUML, Slack, Trello, MailSpring and Spotify.

 ## 💻 Uses